YouHaveTrouble/MendingBeGone/readme.md

 - Any instance of enchanted item with mending will have mending replaced by Unbreaking 3
 - Any instance of enchanted book with mending will have mending replaced by Unbreaking 3
-- Any villagers will have mending trade removed
+- Any villagers will have mending on enchanted books swapped to Unbreaking 3 on their trade results